5,000 signatures reached

 Put children and whānau wellbeing at the heart of welfare

-3. Ensure that all benefits and all part of Working for Families (WFF) are indexed annually to prices and wages;
+3. Ensuring that all benefits and all part of Working for Families (WFF) are indexed annually to prices and wages;

-4. Remove the hours of paid work criteria from the WFF In-Work Tax Credit and extend it to all low-income families;
+4. Removing the hours of paid work criteria from the WFF In-Work Tax Credit and extending it to all low-income families;

-5. Treat adults in the benefit system as individuals without penalising them for being in a partnership;
+5. Treating adults in the benefit system as individuals without penalising them for being in a partnership;

-6. Ensure that applicants receive all the assistance to which they are entitled.
+6. Ensuring that all applicants to WINZ receive all the assistance to which they are entitled.

 Why is this important?